Measuring the Redundancy of Decoder Layers in SpeechLLMs: Experimental Setup

 \section{Experimental Setup}

-Redundancy is first studied on ASR using the SLAM framework with a frozen decoder, adding one LoRA-adapted configuration (Qwen2.5-7B) to test whether adaptation changes the picture.
+Redundancy is first studied on ASR using the SLAM framework, adding one LoRA-adapted configuration (Qwen2.5-7B) to test whether adaptation changes the picture.
 Three healing strategies are compared: decoder-only, projector-only, and both jointly.
 To assess generalisation beyond ASR, we run a task generalisation study on AST (En$\rightarrow$De and Fr$\rightarrow$En).

 \textbf{Models.} WavLM Large \cite{chen2022wavlm} is used as the speech encoder, which has been shown to work well in SLAM-style systems \cite{ma2024embarrassingly, kumar2025performance}, with a downsampling factor of $k{=}5$ ($10$~Hz frame rate).
 For the Fr$\rightarrow$En AST experiments the Whisper Large v3 encoder is used as it provides multilingual representations.
 To study redundancy across architectures and scales, we consider two LLM families, Qwen2.5 \cite{yang2025qwen3} and Llama (3.1/3.2) \cite{grattafiori2024llama}, across three size regimes (1--1.5B, 3--4B, 7--8B), yielding six backbones with different depth/width profiles.